 How to Make a Mimosa Bar

-Place out Champagne flutes with a few bottles of sparkling wine.
+Similar to our spritzer bar, place out Champagne flutes with a few bottles of sparkling wine.
 Then in carafes have different juices like orange, grapefruit, pear juice or apple cider.

 In small bowls have berries and citrus slices to garnish glasses.
 You can also put out a few liqueurs for guests to add a splash!

 You can also view all of our cocktails here!

 Let us know if you make these super simple mimosas by leaving a comment and review below!
 We’d love to know your thoughts.